edterbak/NodeRed_Heishamon_control/README.md

 - [Enhancement] - Spumpspeed function.
 Added dynamic y-axis for the chart based on the highest setting.
 - [Fix] - On home screen, the water "Outlet setpoint" was incorrect during dhw run.
 - [Fix] - empty popup after changing the DHW setpoint in some scenarios.

+[2023-04-21] v22.23 beta (experimental).
+Changes:
+- [Changed] - RTC function.
+Automations section.
+After installing this update, you need to set the correct activate/deactivate temperatures again.
+These will be removed intentionally.
+- [Enhancement] - Solar chart.
+The Power result graph now has automated Y axis.
+- [Improvement] - Changed some stored variable names (F_RTC.xxxx)
+- [Enhancement] - System - MQTT settings now also shows IP adress of heishamon.

 ********